Case Study: Powering Customer-Facing Dashboards at Scale Using Rockset with PostgreSQL at DataBrain

 Rockset supports schemaless ingestion of raw semi-structured data.
 The schema does not need to be known or defined ahead of time, and no clunky ETL pipelines are required.
 In other words, Rockset does not require a schema but is nevertheless schema-aware, coupling the flexibility of schemaless ingestion at write time with the ability to infer the schema at read time.
 This is exactly what Databrain was looking for.
 By adopting Rockset, DataBrain didn’t need to hire a data engineer just to manage ETL scripts.

 DataBrain needed its customers’ semi-structured data to be indexed quickly so it could query the data immediately and show insights to customers right away.
-Rockset solves this through it’s Converged Index technology, which creates three different indexes -- a row index, a columnar index, and inverted search index -- each optimized for different access patterns, including key-value, time-series, document, search, and aggregation queries.
+Rockset solves this through its Converged Index technology, which is optimized for different access patterns, including key-value, time-series, document, search and aggregation queries.

 While most databases are optimized only for certain types of data or queries, Rockset can return very fast query results without knowing in advance the shape of the data or the type of queries.
 Both point lookups and aggregate queries can be extremely fast.
 Rockset’s P99 latency for filter queries on terabytes of data is in the low milliseconds.

 This gave DataBrain both the speed and flexibility to significantly boost the performance of its service even as its customer base grows.

 Rockset Gives DataBrain Flexibility and Speed